All Episodes

 But it was entirely pleasurable.

-He had it's a dog leg right second shot for those of us long enough to make the second shot.
+He had, it's a dog leg right second shot for those of us long enough to make the second shot.

-I say those of us, not everybody.
+I say, those of us, not everybody.

-I didn't see what it was, puts it to within five feet, got back in the car, said, What do you swing?
+I didn't see what it was, puts it within five feet, got back in the car, said, What do you swing?

-I've got a picture of us standing.
+And this guy who's 5'9 and 80 pounds, I've got a picture of us standing.

-I'm not massive big, I'm an average-sized guy.
+I'm an average-sized guy.

 But these guys' size doesn't, it's like Lauren Silberman said after her failed NFL kick tryout.